jrheard/blog/python/blackjack.md

 Blackjack is a card game.
 We'll be making a simple version of it.
 In our version, there's a **player** (controlled by a human) and a **dealer** (a computer-controlled opponent).

-The player starts with two cards, and can choose to draw more cards ("hit") or to end their turn ("stay").
+The player starts with two cards, and can choose to draw more cards ("hit") or to end their turn ("stand").
 Once the player is done drawing cards, it's the **dealer**'s turn.
 Once the dealer's turn is over, the game tells the player whether they won or lost.

 A card has a **suit** (a string like `'spades'` or `'diamonds'`), and a **value** (a number between `1` and `10`).
 Each player has a **count**, which is the sum of all of their cards' values.
 If I have a five of diamonds, a three of hearts, and a ten of spades, my count is 18.